Jaffa/amazon-music/README.md

 Examples
 --------

-Two examples are included.
+Several examples are included.
 To run them:

 1. Enure your working directory contains the `amazonmusic.py` library
 2. Set `PYTHONPATH` and run them in Python 3: